rayference/pinttrs/docs/rst/usage.rst

 Scalar values are automatically wrapped in Pint units.
 If a Pint quantity is passed as an attribute value, its units will be checked.
-If they prove to be compatible in the sense of Pinttrs, the value will be assigned to the attribute without modification:
+If they prove to be :ref:`compatible in the sense of Pinttrs <compatible>`, the value will be assigned to the attribute without modification:

 .. doctest::